Sultana: Tragedy on the Mississippi

 Louden had been a close friend of Thomas Courtenay, the man who had invented the coal torpedo.
 The coal torpedo was a lump of cast iron with the centre hacked out and packed with explosives in the shape of a piece of coal.
 Loudon was very familiar with these and had used them many times.

-Among the men who were re-stocking the Sultana with coal that night were some of Louden's agents who smuggled him aboard with the bomb on his person.
+Among the men who were re-stocking the Sultana with coal that night was some of Louden's agents who smuggled him aboard with the bomb on his person.
 He then covered it in coal dust and placed it in the bucket near the main boiler knowing that it would be fired up in the next few hours.

 But it counted for little in the end.
 The Confederacy was beaten and within two years of those who had been the victims of his last outrageous act of defiance he too was dead.